ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0004_Risk_and_Hazard_Management.md

 __Notes on "As Far As Possible"__

-The term regarding reducing risk "As Far As Possible" is hereby understood to be a holistic definition that balances unit cost, business goals, and the incremental benefits and impact for improving risk.
+The term and understanding of the phrase for reducing risk "As Far As Possible" is hereby understood to be a holistic definition that balances unit cost, business goals, the incremental benefits and impact for improving risk.
+What is "possible" is defined in the context of a specific and contemporary
+"willingess to pay" for the realization of the "possible."
+If there is no one willing to pay for the possible then, by definition, it is not possible.